aaroncm/blog.munge.net/content/post/hey-listen.md

 ---
 title: Hey, Listen
 date: 2013-09-03T16:02:00
-categories: [empathy, personal, feminism]
+tags: [empathy, personal, feminism]
 ---
-So today on twitter, [a dear friend](http://twitter.com/sleeeaze) brought up the subject of how *empathy* differs from *sympathy* and the importance of learning it.
+So today on twitter, [a dear friend](http://twitter.com/ClareEriko) brought up the subject of how *empathy* differs from *sympathy* and the importance of learning it.
 It's not a skill that is really valued or emphasized in our culture, which is arguably one of the reasons we tend to have so much difficulty having a real discussion about difficult subjects.

 At the end of a series of tweets, she said "Alright class over go home".
 I joked "will this be on the test", and got back "no but I want to hear next week about your experiences putting this into practice in everyday life".
 I figure that's probably a good exercise, and I've been meaning to write some more anyway; why not talk a little about my journey toward empathy?